storm-enroute/mecha/README.md

 SBT plugin that automates super-repository management.

-A super-repository is a repository in which there are multiple source controlled repositories.
+A super-repository is a repository in which there are multiple source controlled repositories for different projects.
-Mecha is an ideal solution when you want to compile your projects against the latest version of fast moving dependencies.
+Mecha is an ideal solution when you want to compile your projects against the latest version of fast moving dependencies, as the source codes of all your projects get pulled, compiled, committed, and pushed together.
+Guaranteed to boost productivity.

 - supports super-repositories that contain multiple child repositories
 - bulk pull, branch, merge, push, and mirroring for child repositories